IPL 2022: Jaiswal's 68, Hetmyer's finishing exploits help Rajasthan defeat Punjab by six wickets

 Sanju Samson took over the attacking mantle after Buttler's fall, finding luck in getting fours through edges twice while nailing other boundaries with sheer timing through point and cover.
 But his stay at the crease ended when he miscued to long-off off Rishi Dhawan.

-Jaiswal, meanwhile, continued with his charge, heaving a four over Sandeep Sharma's head and produced a stunning inside-out lofted six over extra cover off Rahul Chahar.
-Sharma came under from Jaiswal again when he carted back-to-back fours slapping over long-off and playing a silken late cut through third man.
+Jaiswal continued with his charge, heaving a four over Sandeep Sharma's head and produced a stunning inside-out lofted six over extra cover off Rahul Chahar.
+Sharma came under from Jaiswal again when he carted back-to-back fours slapping over long-off and playing a silken late cut through the third man.

-Jaiswal reached his maiden fifty of the tournament in 33 balls.
-He then followed it up with three fours off Dhawan in the 13th over a smack over long-on, scoop flying over short third man and nailing drive past cover.
+He reached his maiden fifty of the tournament in 33 balls.
+Jaiswal then followed it up with three fours off Dhawan in the 13th over a smack over long-on, scoop flying over short third man and nailing drive past cover.
 After taking another four through reverse sweep off Chahar, Jaiswal tried to take over Arshdeep Singh but holed out to long-off, breaking the 56-run stand.

 Arshdeep nailed his yorkers in a top-class 19th over and got Padikkal out with a low full toss chipped to cover.
 Hetmyer dispatched Chahar for a six over wide long-on and finished off the chase with a single in the same region to seal Rajasthan's first win of the tournament in a chase.